 It’s beautiful too, with all the greenery emerging and flower festivals held just about everywhere.

-Prices are still decent – on the rise, but not as upsetting as during the summertime.
+Prices for accommodation are still decent – on the rise, but not as upsetting as during the summertime.

 Like autumn, spring is just about the best time to travel to Australia.

 All the winter sport seasons are wrapping up, so it can be quite busy in Melbourne and Sydney.

 Melbourne also has its spring racing carnival.
 Great… if you’re into that kind of thing.
 I’m not.

 If you suffer from hay fever, the eruption of flowers will play havoc with your sinus.
 Take it from someone who knows how bad the nose can get!

 The weather can be a bit hard to prepare for.
 Some days it’s hot, others it’s cool.
 Pack layers and bring boots.

 There’s also generally a lot of rain at this time of the year.
 An umbrella or raincoat will be handy.